Hierarchical Network Design

 Access

-The foundational layer, known as the “Access Layer,” serves as the joint for end-user devices to interface with the network.
+The foundational layer, the “Access Layer,” is the joint for end-user devices to interface with the network.
 This layer facilitates the interconnection of multiple hosts, enabling seamless communication among them.
 This connection is typically achieved through the utilization of network devices, such as the Cisco 2960-XR switch, as illustrated in the accompanying diagram, or through the deployment of a wireless access point.
 It is imperative to note that all devices residing within a singular layer share identical network segments in their respective IP addresses.

 Distribution